PunchCakee/PunchLookup/README.md

 # PunchLookup
-This is an ip lookup that is using the https://ip-api.com/ api only requierments are requests and python 3.10
+This is an ip lookup tool that saves the outputs to a txt file, the only requirements are python 3.10 and installing the requests library